 Church and Tucker looked at each other for a moment before groaning and jogging after their exuberant companion.
-The turquoise male adjusted the straps of his pack, falling slightly behind his heftier compatriot as he glanced over his shoulder one more time with an almost forlorn expression at the sight of their base, only to shake his head briefly a moment later and half-sprint to catch up to the others.
+Tucker adjusted the straps of his pack, falling slightly behind the other two as he glanced over his shoulder one more time with an almost forlorn expression at the sight of their base, only to shake his head briefly a moment later and half-sprint to catch up.

 "Shouldn’t we, um…bury her?"
 Caboose’s voice was tinged with curiosity more than awkwardness.
-The dark blue chupadore seemed less distraught by the distorted body in the ravine below as much as he was simply unsure of what should be done with it.
+He seemed less distraught by the distorted body in the ravine below as much as he was simply unsure of what should be done with it.

 "You like digging holes, Caboose.
 Have fun with that," Tucker offered, which earned a displeased frown from the other soldier.